-Traveling isn’t any more dangerous than stepping out your own front door.
-There are some things that are just unavoidable.
-But you can always arm yourself with the knowledge and skills to keep yourself safe no matter where in the world you are.
+In life, there are some things that are just unavoidable.
+However, just because you’re traveling doesn’t necessarily make you more susceptible to mishaps.
+You can always arm yourself with the knowledge and skills to keep yourself safe no matter where in the world you are.

-Use common sense, keep calm and follow these 30 principles to stay safe while on vacation:
+Use common sense, keep calm and follow these 35 principles to stay safe and healthy while traveling:

 1. Always be alert and aware of your surroundings.
 It’s easy to get distracted as a tourist, so be extra careful not to become so worried about snapping the perfect picture of the Eiffel Tower that you forget your surroundings.
 Major tourist attractions are a hot spot for pickpockets.